people have the belief that they live a continuous, linear stream of consciousness (whatever that means).

 however, there exist persistent data structures, which represent new sets of data as added constructions on top of an original one. this is a perfectly reasonable way to do computation, and one would probably agree that if someone is only ever running a single timeline, people have continuous consciousness.

-however, i were to run a world simulation using persistent data structures and generate a timeline split, which one is the "continuous person"? just like with continuous single timeline computation, both new timelines are merely new data structures with their own set of whichever data is different, and pointers back to whichever sets of data are unchanged.
+if i were to run a world simulation using persistent data structures and generate a timeline split, which one is the "continuous person"? just like with continuous single timeline computation, both new timelines are merely new data structures with their own set of whichever data is different, and pointers back to whichever sets of data are unchanged.

 the least unreasonable choice someone who believes in linear streams of consciousness could make is that somehow persistent data structures are not a valid form of universe computation; that a computation ought to be run by reusing the same memory locations. surely the arbitraryness of such a claim despite its functional equivalence to persistent data structures for single-timeline computation demonstrates well enough how the notion of linear streams of consciousness doesn't make sense.